unboxedjs/schoolzone/README.md

 ### TODO List

-- Create Observable for Slider
-- Check responsiveness.
-- Modify CSS Variables to accomodate the slider changes.
+- Add Routing links to navbar and Subnavbar

 ### Terminal Commands Used